uom-resquant/modelling_book/docs/05-inference.md

 For the purpose of today's session we are going to generate some fictitious data.
 We use real data in all other sessions but it is convenient for this session to have some randomly generated fake data (actually technically speaking pseudo-random data)[^1].

 So that all of us gets the same results (otherwise there would be random differences!), we need to use the `set.seed()` function.
-Basically your numbers are pseudo random because they're calculated by a number generating algorithm, and setting the *seed* gives it a number to "grow"" these pseudo random numbers out of.
+Basically your numbers are pseudo random because they're calculated by a number generating algorithm, and setting the *seed* gives it a number to "grow" these pseudo random numbers out of.
 If you start with the same seed, you get the same set of random numbers.

 So to guarantee that all of us get the same randomly generated numbers, set your seed to 100: